TamKatja/Shopping-List/readme.md

 # Shopping List

-Vanilla JavaScript Shopping List application from my Modern JavaScript From the Beginning course.
+Vanilla JavaScript Shopping List application from my Modern JavaScript from the Beginning course.

 This project was created to practice working with the DOM, events, state, local storage and other JavaScript fundamentals.